Mojang/EducationContent/python/lesson7/activity1.md

 ## Step 2
 **Part 2:** Add a sequence to the code so that the Agent places a two-block high wall to its right as it moves.
 ### ~ tutorialhint
-You don not have to give the Agent any blocks, it already has the required blocks in its inventory.
+You do not have to give the Agent any blocks, it already has the required blocks in its inventory.
 ```template
 //Replace the lines below with your code #
 //While loop with an Agent detect condition |Part 1